davux/huawei_wifi/README.md

   outputs the corresponding default key and ESSID in a machine-parseable format.

-The program works as a Python module so that it can be used by other programs.
+The program works as a Python module as well, which means its functions can be used by other programs internally.

 scan_vulnerable_aps.py